o0omega/EUT-Puzzle-Solver-GUI/README.md

 # EUT-Puzzle-Solver-GUI
-A GUI Python application for solving Harry's puzzle 1-4 in Everything Upgrade Tree
+A GUI Python application for solving Harry's puzzle 1-4 in Everything Upgrade Tree.
+Built with CustomTkinter.